pkmn/ai/src/static/projects.md

 - "keeping a balanced team" key insight = at every point players need to be sure that they have at least one way of beating all of an opponent's Pokémon without losing all of their own Pokémon
   - contends that MCTS and minimax cannot achieve this

-TODO

-- Athena agent uses distributed transposition table, 2 turn lookahead, then attempts to determine which side's team is stronger by doing pairwise comparisons between the matchups using 1-2 turn look-head in the individual 1v1s and score based on the different in HP with a bonus for not fainting and then combines by looking at the average (weighting scores by probability thr matchup would actually occur), then constructs a payoff matrix
+- Athena agent uses distributed transposition table, 2 turn look-ahead, then attempts to determine which side's team is stronger by doing pairwise comparisons between the matchups using 1-2 turn look-ahead in the individual 1v1s and score based on the difference in HP with a bonus for not fainting and then combines by looking at the average (weighting scores by probability thr matchup would actually occur), then constructs a payoff matrix
 - dominated strategies are removed iteratively using heuristic rules